SansGuidon/bookmarks/QUOTES.md

 * The greatness of a nation and its moral progress can be judged by the way its animals are treated / On peut juger la grandeur et la valeur morale d'une nation à la façon dont elle traite ses animaux - [Gandhi](https://twitter.com/monde_biodi/statuses/544574581986840576)
 * Sometimes, change is what we need most
 * If you're struggling and your people are just sitting there watching you struggle...
 They aren't your people
+* "Why are you so quiet ?"
+Because I am.
+That's how I function.
+I don't ask others "Why are you so noisy ?
+Why do you talk so much ?"
+It's rude.
+* Sometimes the reason things are not happening to you is because you are the good thing that needs to happen to other people.